-Am excited beginning another planting season this year.
+Am excited to begin another planting season this year.

 In this article, we will show you how to plant corn (maize).

-Planting corn is fun and easy to do, it’s one of those plants that you can grow in your garden or at your backyard with ease.
+Planting corn is fun and easy to do, it’s one of those plants that you can grow in your garden or in your backyard with ease.

 Before I show you how to plant corn let’s take a brief study on the crop we are about to plant.